 (C) other conditions existed giving good cause for exceeding the established time frames.

 (d) Appeal.
-If DADS denies the request for reimbursement of the license fee as authorized by subsection (c) of this section, the applicant may appeal the denial.
-In order to appeal, the applicant must send a written request for reimbursement of the license fee to the DADS commissioner.
+If HHSC denies the request for reimbursement of the license fee, as authorized by subsection (c) of this section, the applicant may appeal the denial.
+In order to appeal, the applicant must send a written request for reimbursement of the license fee to the HHSC executive commissioner.
 The request must include that the application was not processed within the established time frame.
-DADS' HCSSA Licensing Unit provides the DADS commissioner with a written report of the facts related to the processing of the application and good cause for exceeding the established time frame.
-The DADS commissioner makes the final decision and provides written notification of the decision to the applicant and DADS' HCSSA Licensing Unit.
+The HHSC HCSSA licensing unit provides the HHSC executive commissioner with a written report of the facts related to the processing of the application and good cause for exceeding the established time frame.
+The HHSC executive commissioner makes the final decision and provides written notification of the decision to the applicant and the HHSC HCSSA licensing unit.

 TITLE 26 HEALTH AND HUMAN SERVICES